Holidays & Community Events

 If you love beautiful music come and enjoy the liturgy sung by Cantorial Soloist Cheryl Taustin, accompanied by Taylor Harvey at the organ and Cantorial Soloist Phyllis Alpern.
-Rabbi Susan Warshaw's warm and caring leadership make these special holidays memorable.
+Rabbi Estelle Mills's warm and caring leadership make these special holidays memorable.

-Tickets are required for the services and break-the-fast.
-TBY does not charge for holiday tickets; please contact the temple office at 410-641-4311 for details.
+Reservations are required for Break-the-Fast.
+Since TBY does not charge for holiday tickets, please contact the Temple office at 410-641-4311 for additional information.

 Simchat Torah, Hebrew for "rejoicing in the Law", celebrates the completion of the annual reading of the Torah.

 Simchat Torah is a joyous festival, in which we affirm our view of the Torah as a tree of life and demonstrate a living example of never-ending, lifelong study.
 Torah scrolls are taken from the ark and carried or danced around the synagogue seven times.